975-951-Great Vocals

 Writer/Composer: Richard Strauss (1948)

-Considered by Classical Opera music scholars and fans alike, she possessed one of the most beautiful lyric soprano voices of the 20th century.
-One musical authority wrote this selection “was so heavenly, so beautiful that it goes against the grain to analyze it.”
-Her voice was so stunning that it seemed to drift from the heavens, and consequently, she was the foremost of German Opera stars, but she is considered an Austro-Polish performer.
-World War II slowed her down a bit, but not without some controversy…Lofty, Awesome and Stupendous!
+According to Classical Opera music scholars and fans alike, she possessed one of the most beautiful lyric soprano voices of the 20th century.
+One musical authority wrote this selection “was so heavenly, so beautiful that it goes against the grain just to analyze it.”
+So stunning was her voice that it seemed to drift in from another geographical location, perhaps the heavens, and consequently, she was the foremost of the German Opera stars, even though she is now considered an Austro-Polish performer.
+World War II slowed her down a bit, but unfortunately, not without some controversy, at that time the Third Reich was on the move, and most great singers and entertainers were being displaced, uncertain of where they would end up—but she came through it all…Lofty, Awesome and Stupendous!

 970. BAD TIME (To Be in Love) (1975)